gimphammer/fastfind/README.md

 ## 6. [What's you need to know]

 Now, the tool is designed basing on the C++ code style similar to WebRTC, if in other code style, you can try it.
-Don't forget to modify the shell-function `if_in_webrtc_src_dir`：
+Don't forget to modify the shell-function `if_in_webrtc_src_dir`，just `return 1` directly when enter the function：

 ```shell
 function if_in_webrtc_src_dir() {